 Kristen Thomasen

-Position: Assistant Professor in Law, Robotics and Society in the Faculty of Law at the University of Windsor in Ontario, Canada
+Position: Associate Professor in Law, Robotics and Society in the Faculty of Law at the University of Windsor in Ontario, Canada

 Links: